sbm367/data/README.md

             Each Album has artist_id as a Forgien Key in its row as an Atribute

-Mant-to-Many : Broken up into 3 tables, 2 entity tables and a lookup table.
-                The lookup table with have the IDs of both entety tables as Forgein Key Attributes
+Mant-to-Many : Broken up into 3 tables, 2 entity tables and a junction table.
+The junction table with have the IDs of both entety tables as Forgein Key Attributes

+Note that the junction table often dosn't have a primary key of its own and unses the unique paring/tuples of FK ids as its uniquenesss constraint / PK for speed and efficiency.

+This junction table may contain additional data modeled at the conection.

-    example: Many Students take Many Classes
+    example: Many Students take Many Classes.
-            table of Students with id, table of Classes with id table Students_Classes with row containg student_id, class_id if student has that class
+            1) Table of Students with id
+            2) Table of Classes with id
+            3) Table Students_Classes with row containg student_id, class_id if student has that class

 ## Forgien Key Constraints